-Jeff will now discuss the results on hospital outcomes measures.

-DR. STENSLAND: We examined four hospital outcome 3 measures, heart failure readmission, heart failure 4 mortality, pneumonia readmission, and pneumonia mortality.
-5 We chose these four metrics for two reasons.
-First, they're 6 common even among the smallest hospitals.
-Second, these are 7 services that hospitals choose to provide, unlike emergency 8 9 services.
-By focusing on heart failure and pneumonia, we can ask the question, How do rural hospitals perform on the 10 types of services they choose to provide where an 11 alternative source of care often exists.
-12 Our first finding is that readmission rates are 13 14 roughly equal in rural and urban areas, and this is

-15 consistent with the literature.
-However, we find risk-

-16 adjusted 30-day mortality rates are higher in rural areas.

-17 We examined mortalities in two methods.

-18 The first is the AHRQ-IQI risk-adjusted mortality.
-19 For the question of comparing hospital groups, this is our 20 preferred method.
-It adjusts for risk factors such as the 21 patient's diagnosis, age, and other factors.
-The other 22 common metric is the CMS Hospital Compare mortality rates.
-Now, this may work when examining individual hospitals, but the data is inappropriate when examining differences among groups as I'll discuss later.
+- 1 Jeff will now discuss the results on hospital - 2 outcomes measures. - 3 DR. STENSLAND: We examined four hospital outcome - 4 measures, heart failure readmission, heart failure - 5 mortality, pneumonia readmission, and pneumonia mortality. - 6 We chose these four metrics for two reasons.
+First, they're - 7 common even among the smallest hospitals.
+Second, these are - 8 services that hospitals choose to provide, unlike emergency - 9 services.
+By focusing on heart failure and pneumonia, we - 10 can ask the question, How do rural hospitals perform on the - 11 types of services they choose to provide where an - 12 alternative source of care often exists. - Our first finding is that readmission rates are - 14 roughly equal in rural and urban areas, and this is - 15 consistent with the literature.
+However, we find risk- - 16 adjusted 30-day mortality rates are higher in rural areas. - 17 We examined mortalities in two methods. - The first is the AHRQ-IQI risk-adjusted mortality. - 19 For the question of comparing hospital groups, this is our - 20 preferred method.
+It adjusts for risk factors such as the - 21 patient's diagnosis, age, and other factors.
+The other - 22 common metric is the CMS Hospital Compare mortality rates.

-This slide compares the results from the AHRQ and the CMS methods.
-First note that both methods show higher mortality in rural areas.
-However, the AHRQ method shows about a 2 percentage point difference while the CMS method shows less than a 1 percentage point difference between y rural and urban.

-10 So why is the difference compressed in the CMS 11 data?
-The CMS measure is designed to avoid the risk of 12 having random variation categorize an individual provider as 13 a poor performer.
-To accomplish this, CMS presents data 14 that is essentially a blend of the experience of the subject 15 hospital and average experience in the country.

-16 CMS states, In essence, the predicted mortality 17 rate for a hospital with a small number of cases is moved 18 toward the overall U.S. national mortality rate for all 19 hospitals.
-The net result of this method is to compress 20 reported values toward to the mean.
+- 1 Now, this may work when examining individual hospitals, but - 2 the data is inappropriate when examining differences among - 3 groups as I'll discuss later. - 4 This slide compares the results from the AHRQ and - 5 the CMS methods.
+First note that both methods show higher - 6 mortality in rural areas.
+However, the AHRQ method shows - 7 about a 2 percentage point difference while the CMS method - 8 shows less than a 1 percentage point difference between - 9 rural and urban. - 10 So why is the difference compressed in the CMS - 11 data?
+The CMS measure is designed to avoid the risk of - 12 having random variation categorize an individual provider as - 13 a poor performer.
+To accomplish this, CMS presents data - 14 that is essentially a blend of the experience of the subject - 15 hospital and average experience in the country. - 16 CMS states, In essence, the predicted mortality - 17 rate for a hospital with a small number of cases is moved - 18 toward the overall U.S. national mortality rate for all - 19 hospitals.
+The net result of this method is to compress - 20 reported values toward to the mean. - 21 The AHRQ method we used reports only data from the - 22 subject hospital.
+It does not compress differences across